MeredithCorpOSS/swagger-bundle/README.md

 > HINT: You can use python's `json.tool` module to pretty-print the output:
 > > `./bin/console -e=dev swagger:dump | python -mjson.tool`

+## API Gateway

+The bundle can also generate an API Gateway schema for your API.